 - Monthly rent.
 Depending on where in the Netherlands you are living, the housing market can be quite expensive.
 Are you on the hunt for somewhere to live?
 Check out our Complete Guide to Student Housing, where we give you advice on finding a place to live!

-- Monthly utilities.
-Find out more about utilities in our Utilities Guide.
-We also have great tips on how to save some money on your utilities!
+- Monthly utilities: Find out more about utilities in our Utilities Guide and read our tips on how to save money on your utilities!

 - Transport like trams, trains, buses or Ubers, for example.

 - Extras like clothes or shopping.
 This might be a necessity for you or it might be something you spend your extra cash on.

 You could consider helping yourself out in the finance department by sticking to a budget.
 Sounds fun, right?
 It’s not as difficult as you might think.
 Having a budget simply means you are more aware of how much you are spending and what you are spending your money on.
 You can set yourself a monthly or weekly limit in regards to the amount of money that you allow yourself to use, delegating a certain sum to certain things.
 For example, you could set aside a certain amount for your rent, and then for food or going out.
 We came up with a fool-proof formula for keeping a budget, so take a look if you are unsure of how to budget yourself!